 Flat Trim Brush

-A 2.5 to 3-inch flat brush is a good choice for your first coat on wide baseboards.
-Switch to an angled brush for detailed second-coat work near floors and walls.
+Use a 2.5 to 3-inch flat brush for your first coat on wide trim surfaces.
+Once the base coat is down, switch to an angled brush for second-coat detail work near floors and wall edges where precision matters more than speed.

 Round Sash Brush

-Synthetic bristle brushes made from nylon, polyester, or a blend of both are built for latex paint and water-based paint.
-They stay stiff in water, clean up easily, and last longer.
-Most interior trim painting today uses latex paint, so synthetic bristles are the right call for most homeowners.
+Synthetic bristle brushes made from nylon, polyester, or a combination of both do not absorb water.
+They stay stiff, hold their shape through multiple uses, and clean up quickly with warm soapy water.
+Since most interior trim painting today uses water-based latex or acrylic paint, synthetic bristles are the practical choice for nearly every homeowner.

 Which Brush Works Best for Each Surface